TV and FM DX

 TV DX and FM DX is the active search for distant radio or television stations received during unusual atmospheric conditions.
 The term DX is an old telegraphic term meaning "long distance."

 VHF/UHF television and radio signals are normally limited to a maximum "deep fringe" reception service area of approximately 40–100 mi in areas where the broadcast spectrum is congested, and about 50 percent farther in the absence of interference.
 However, providing favourable atmospheric conditions are present, television and radio signals sometimes can be received hundreds or even thousands of miles outside their intended coverage area.
 These signals are often received using a large outdoor antenna system connected to a sensitive TV or FM receiver, although this may not always be the case.
-Many times smaller antennas and receivers such as those in vehicles will receive stations farther than normal depending on how favourable conditions are.
+Many times smaller antennas and receivers, such as those in vehicles, will receive stations farther than normal depending on how favourable conditions are.

 While only a limited number of local stations can normally be received at satisfactory signal strengths in any given area, tuning into other channels may reveal weaker signals from adjacent areas.
 More consistently strong signals, especially those accentuated by unusual atmospheric conditions, can be achieved by improving the antenna system.
-The development of interest in TV-FM DX as a hobby can arise after more distant signals are either intentionally or accidentally discovered, leading to a serious interest in improving the listener's antenna and receiving installation for the purpose of actively seeking long-range television and radio reception.
-The TV-FM DX hobby is somewhat similar to other radio/electronic related hobbies such as amateur radio, Medium Wave DX, or short-wave radio, and organisations such as the Worldwide TV-FM DX Association have developed to coordinate and foster the further study and enjoyment of VHF/UHF television and FM broadcast DX.
+The development of interest in TV-FM DX as a hobby has grown over time, with enthusiasts installing and upgrading HF/UHF antennae for the purpose of gaining a higher range.
+The TV-FM DX hobby is similar to other radio/electronic related hobbies such as amateur radio, Medium Wave DX, or short-wave radio; and organisations such as the Worldwide TV-FM DX Association have developed to coordinate and foster the further study and enjoyment of VHF/UHF television and FM broadcast DX.